noxdafox/pebble/doc/index.rst

    A ThreadPool allows to schedule jobs into a Pool of Threads which will perform them concurrently.
    Thread pools work as well as a *context manager*.

-   *max_workers* is an integer representing the amount of desired thread workers managed by the pool.
-If *max_tasks* is a number greater than zero each worker will be restarted after performing an equal amount of tasks.
+   *max_workers* is an integer representing the amount of desired process workers managed by the pool.
+If *max_tasks* is a number greater than zero, each worker will be restarted after performing an equal amount of tasks.
    *initializer* must be callable, if passed, it will be called every time a worker is started, receiving *initargs* as arguments.

    .. data:: active